lazydave1/Chirpuino/README.md

 # Chirpuino: Arduino-based Bioacoustic Wakeup & Learning Device

 Welcome to Chirpuino, an Arduino-based bioacoustic wakeup and learning device that brings the sounds of nature to your mornings.
-This project combines the power of Arduino technology with the beauty of bird songs and other wildlife sounds to create a unique and environmentally friendly alarm clock.
+This project combines the power of Arduino technology with the beauty of bird songs and other wildlife sounds to create a unique wake up experience.

 ![Chirpuino Device](link_to_device_image.jpg)